Veweziwa Kotjipati

-Veweziwa Kotjipati (born September 28, 1992) is a Namibian women's football defender who plays as a right back for Tus Lipperode in Germany.
+Veweziwa Kotjipati (born 28 September 1992) is a Namibian footballer who plays as a left back for German Niederrheinliga club Borussia Mönchengladbach II and the Namibia women's national team.
 She has also been utilised as a midfielder or striker.

 Kotjipati formerly played for JS Academy, a team that plays in the Namibia Women's Super League.
 She started in athletics at her school El Dorado High School in Windhoek before she became a footballer.

-Kotjipati is also a member of the Namibian women's soccer team.

 Club career

 Kotjipati recalls playing her first competitive games in the Nawisa Cup.
 During the time she was at JS Academy beginning in 2009, her talent was noticed which later allowed her to join the senior national side from 2010 onward.
 After a couple of good showings with Academy, she then joined the German women's sixth division team, SJC Hövelriege.

 Kotjipati joined SJC Hövelriege in 2012, where she managed to score 12 goals in the two seasons that she played for the club.
 In her first season, she had several difficulties adapting to the new German playing style which resulted in some red card situations.
 She eventually managed to adapt and became one of the top scorers in the league in her second season.

 In 2013, Kotjipati and another Brave Gladiator, Stacy Naris, joined Tus Lipperode, a team that plays in the German fourth-tier league.